SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 ![Subassets](/images/dtm/assets/dtm-assets-subassets-page.png)

 You can view the hierarchy of the asset in the **Asset tree** tab.
 Initially the asset hierarchy is collapsed.
-Click the expand icon to view the next level of subassets.
+Click the expand icon <i class="dlt-c8y-icon-forward text-primary icon-20"></i> to view the next level of subassets.

 Click **Add asset** to add more subassets or click **Import assets** to add [assets in bulk](/dtm/asset-hierarchy/#creating-assets-bulk-import).